zeebe-io/enhancements/ZEPXXX-priority-election.md

 #### Priority based election timeout
-Instead of randomized election timeout, the election timeout are assigned based on the priority.
+Instead of a randomized election timeout, the election timeout are assigned based on the priority.
-The node with highest priority has a lower timeout, the node with lowest priority has the highest timeout.
+The node with the highest priority has a lower timeout, than the node with the lowest priority.
 This way the highest priority node will start the election first and thus has a higher chance of becoming the leader.
-We did not chose this approach because it is almost similar to the priority election discussed in this document.
+We did not choose this approach because it is almost similar to the priority election discussed in this document.
 We do not see any advantage over priority election.
 There might be corner cases which we have to test and optimize.
 Since the priority election is already implemented and tested in other raft implementation, we decided not to investigate more time in this approach.

 We decided to chose priority election because: